jimd1989/boar/README.md

 This pipe-friendly simplicity lends itself to all kinds of extensibility.
 You can write a script that translates MIDI keyboard input to boar on/off notes, then fire them off to a FIFO that boar is listening to.
 You can run `sed` somewhere in the pipeline to mess with echoed notes.
 Go hog wild with your imagination; the shell is your DAW.

+Make sure to read `man boar` too.
+There are even more features, such as touch sensitivity and fixed-rate operators, that are documented there.

 ## Caveats

-Basic is beautiful, but I'd like to incorporate dithering, free-running LFOs, velocity-sensitive responses, etc. into boar eventually.
+Basic is beautiful, but I'd like to incorporate dithering, free-running LFOs,  etc. into boar eventually.
 Keep your nose to the ground for updates.

 ## Acknowledgements